Mariselvam93/dev-notes/Cloud Platforms/AWS/AWS-SAA-C03-Notes/README.md

 - Templates are used to create **stacks**
     - Can create one or multiple
 - Stacks create **physical resources** from the logical
-- If a stacks template is change physical resources are changed
+- If a stacks template is changed, physical resources are changed
 - If a stack is deleted, normally, the physical resources are deleted

 ![Untitled](img/Untitled%20203.png)